artefactual/atom-docs/admin-manual/customization/config-files.rst

    Limit of total fields [3000] in index [atom] has been exceeded

-The second value is the ``index.max_result_window`` setting.
+The second value is the ``max_result_window`` setting.
 By default Elasticsearch sets a limit on the number of results returned, since these impact the amount of heap memory required for your search index.
 This value is set to 10,000 in AtoM by default in new installations.

 This means that, in the event that there are more than 10,000 results to return when searching or browsing, AtoM will stop loading results after the limit is reached, to preserve memory capacity, and the user will see the following
 message:

 .. image:: images/es-sort-options.*